hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Specifying-NAT.md

 # Docker

-Specify `DOCKER` to explicitly configure NAT when running Hyperledger Besu inside a Docker container.
+Specify `DOCKER` to explicitly specify Hyperledger Besu is running inside a Docker container.
-When `DOCKER` is specified the host IP is advertised not the container IP.
+If the NAT method is `DOCKER`, the host IP is advertised not the container IP.

+The host IP is the advertised host in the `docker run` command.
+If not specified in the `docker run` command, the advertised host defaults to the `--p2p-host` and `--p2p-port`.

 # Auto

-Default.
+`AUTO` is the default NAT method. `AUTO` detects if Besu is running inside Docker container and:

+* If so, acts as if `DOCKER` is specified.
+* If not, acts as if `NONE` is specfied.

 # None

+Specify `NONE` to explicitly specify Besu does not use NAT.
+If the NAT method is `NONE` and `--p2p-host`, `--p2p-port`, `--rpc-http-host`, and `rpc-http-port` are specified, they are ignored in the advertised addresses.